 Miscommunication and a lack of communication in general cause delays, because when contractors are confused, misinformed, or unaware, accidents and construction mistakes happen.
 Maybe there was a last-minute design change, but the right subcontractors didn’t hear about it until they already finished a task based on the original plan.
 Now rework is required.
 Or, perhaps a task for a certain week is canceled onsite due to an upcoming snowstorm, but because the message is not properly communicated to the office, the project manager assumes work has continued as planned and does not share the change in schedule with the client, resulting in a dispute.

 The larger a project is, the more difficult it can be for stakeholders to communicate.
 Using digital tools can help you manage communications between all crew members and office teams effectively.
-For example, digital reporting that utilizes mobile data capture helps field crews collect information from the jobsite in a standardized fashion, and they can share it instantly with the office via cloud storage.
-And, a dedicated messaging system that allows you to create project-dedicated threads and send push notifications to all involved employees helps ensure important announcements are distributed from the top down in a reliable fashion.
+For example, a dedicated construction communication software that allows you to create project-dedicated threads and send push notifications to all involved employees helps ensure important announcements are distributed from the top down in a reliable fashion.
+Also, digital reporting that utilizes mobile data capture helps field crews collect information from the jobsite in a standardized fashion, and they can share it instantly with the office via cloud storage.
+Not sure what a construction report should look like?
+Check out our blog on how to write a construction report.

 Closely tracking progress and productivity is another excellent way to prevent delays.
 Using a digital construction production tracking solution, project managers gain real-time insights into what’s happening with a project each day, and they can be more adaptable and responsive if changes are needed.
 You can monitor progress on each task, phase, or the entire project, as well as track material usage.

-Similarly, digital time cards help managers understand how work hours are spent each day.
+Similarly, construction time card software help managers understand how work hours are spent each day.
 Employees track time to cost codes as defined by project stakeholders, giving clear visibility into the amount of time that is needed to complete a specific task.
 Using this information, you can make minor schedule adjustments on the fly or plan more accurate timelines for future projects.